 In summary, software testing is still a predominantly manual and labour-intensive activity.
 Due to human error, inadequate coverage, and software complexity, its outcomes are also subpar.
 You add that to the high costs involved, and you get a toxic mix that needs to be eliminated.

-We have argued in our discussions on Agile and DevOps that automation is a necessary ingredient if those practices were to become successful.
+We have argued in our discussions on Agile and DevOps that automation is necessary if those practices are to succeed.
 This mandatory requirement makes test automation a central pillar of any testing strategy.

 - What constitutes a Test and Automation Strategy